 Mistake #3: Choosing the wrong position size

-Most position sizing errors stem out of two common emotions: fear or greed.
-If you are greedy when making decisions you could end up trading a position size that is too large for your account size.
-This may occur when a trade goes against the outlook and then you’re stuck with a crippling loss.
+Most position sizing errors stem from 2 common emotions: fear or greed.
+If you are greedy when making decisions, you could end up trading a position size that is too large for your account size.
+This may occur when a trade goes against the outlook and then you're stuck with a crippling loss.
 On the other hand, you could be like some traders who trade extremely small.
 Trading a small size is fine, but you may miss out on a material return.

 Common ways of position sizing include: